yangsaiyan/Network-Programming-UDP-TCP---Server-Client---Communication/README.md

 4. Modify the UDP server program as follows:
-5.

   a.
 Receive the client’s input (option and message).

   b.
 Modify the message based on the option selected by the user.

   c.
-Return the modified message in the following ways
+Return the modified message in the following way
     i.
 Convert the characters to uppercase letters, e.g., “Hello” becomes “HELLO”. ii.
 Convert the characters to lowercase letters, e.g., “Hello” becomes “hello”. iii.
 Reverse the order of the message, e.g., “Hello” becomes “olleH”.